quangnnb/udacity_ds_prj1/README.md

 A Jupyter notebook that encompasses the steps of reading input files, performing data processing, and generating visualizations.

 **Results**
-+ The exploration and analysis of this data have been published on Medium as a blog post, and you can access it by clicking here.
++ The exploration and analysis of this data have been published on wordress as a blog post, and you can access it by clicking [here](https://wordpress.com/post/quangnnb.wordpress.com/1126).

 **Licensing, Authors, Acknowledgements**
 + Data :- Kaggle & software-professional-salaries-2022